Cactus Wren, Campylorhynchus brunneicapillus

 Cactus Wren, Campylorhynchus brunneicapillus brunneicapillus.
 Photograph taken in Navojoa, Sonora, February 2017.
 Photograph and identification courtesy of David F Smith, Alamos, Sonora.

 The Cactus Wren, Campylorhynchus brunneicapillus affinis and Campylorhynchus brunneicapillus brunneicapillus, are two of seven subspecies of Cactus Wren, all seven of which are found in Mexico.
-They are a member of the Troglodytidae Family of Wrens, that has eighty-six members placed in nineteen genera, and one of thirteen global species in the Campylorhynchus Genus.
-They are known in Mexico as cucarachero desértico.
+They are a member of the Troglodytidae Family of Wrens, which has eighty-six members placed in nineteen genera, and one of thirteen global species in the Campylorhynchus Genus.
+Cactus Wrens are known for their extremely active nature, and for their ability to thrive without ever drinking water.
+They survive solely off the water they consume via the food that they eat.
+A Cactus Wren Pair can produce as many as three broods per year, however, they are often preyed upon by domestic cats, raptors, snakes, and the Greater Roadrunner, Geococcyx californianus.
+They can live up to eight years in the wild.
+They are known in Mexico as Cucarachero Desértico.

-The Cactus Wren is a large in stature.
-The sexes are similar in appearance.
-Their upperparts are brown with a distinct white supercilium, white-streaked back, heavily barred black and white wings and tail, and white underparts that become cinnamon-buff on the flanks and belly and heavily spotted and threated throughout with black.
-Their bill is long and slightly upcurved, and a deep plumbeous, becoming paler on lower mandible, their iris dark red, red, or orange, and their legs and feet are light gray.
+The Cactus Wren is large in stature, with a total average length of 18 cm (7.1 inches) to 22 cm (8.7 inches) and an average mass of 32 g (1.13 oz) to 47 g (1.66 oz).
+The sexes are similar in appearance, called sexual monomorphism.
+Their upperparts are brown with a distinct white supercilium, white-streaked back, heavily barred black and white wings and tail, and white underparts that become cinnamon-buff on the flanks and belly and heavily spotted and threaded throughout with black.
+Their bill is long and slightly upcurved, becoming paler on the lower mandible.
+Their iris is dark red, red, or orange, and their legs and feet are light gray.

-In Mexico the Cactus Wren is found along the coastal regions throughout Baja California, Baja California Sur, and in Sonora and Sinaloa.
-In the interior they are found in Chihuahua, Coahuila, and Nuevo León, south to northern Michoacán and northern Hidalgo, and in the northern half of Tamaulipas at elevations up to 2,200 m (7,200 feet).
+Geographically, Cactus Wrens are native to the southwestern United States, including Arizona, southern California, southern Nevada, southwestern Utah, New Mexico, and Texas.
+Their range extends southward into central Mexico.
+In Mexico, the Cactus Wren is found along the coastal regions throughout Baja California, Baja California Sur, and in Sonora and Sinaloa.
+In the interior, they are found in Chihuahua, Coahuila, and Nuevo León, south to northern Michoacán and northern Hidalgo, and the northern half of Tamaulipas at elevations up to 2,200 m (7,200 feet).
 The affinis subspecies is found in central and southern Baja California.
 The brunneicapillus subspecies is found in northwest Mexico from central Sonora south to central Sinaloa.

-From a conservation perspective the Cactus Wren is currently considered to be of Least Concern; however, their populations are decreasing.
-In California population declines are attributed to habitat loss caused by human development and they are now the focus of conservationists.
+From a conservation perspective the Cactus Wren is currently considered to be of Least Concern, with widely distributed but decreasing populations.
+In California, population declines are attributed to habitat loss caused by human development and they are now the focus of conservationists.
+Conservation efforts for Cactus Wrens focus on preserving their natural desert habitats and controlling invasive species that alter the landscape.
+Protecting areas with dense cactus stands and ensuring the preservation of native desert vegetation are crucial for maintaining healthy populations.